The Story of Vahine Island

 Watch wading birds while you read on your bungalow terrace or scope the too-blue lagoon from the breezy outdoor restaurant tables, sound tracked by chill-out tunes.

-For more animation, a Vahine ‘beach boy’ is on hand after breakfast to organise two or three daily activities, such as snorkelling, windsurfing, sea-kayaking and outrigger canoeing (locally known as pirogues) offshore.
+For more animation, a Vahine ‘beach boy’ is on hand after breakfast to organise two or three daily activities, such as snorkeling, windsurfing, sea-kayaking and outrigger canoeing (locally known as pirogues) offshore.

 Strolling round the island is also fun, and there are nature tours if you want to find out more about the flora, fauna, shells and reef life.